flavienbwk/book-devops/eng/README.md

 - Resolve the issue permanently
 - Validate the fix and ensure the incident does not happen again

-1. **Identify the Problem**
+1. **Identify the problem**

     Analyze the situation to ensure that it's indeed an incident and not just a harmless alert.
 The company should set a threshold to classify an event as an incident, such as an anomaly lasting more than 1 minute.
 If the event threatens the stability of your [resilience indicators](#resilience-indicators), treat it as an incident.

     When in doubt, the best practice is to report incidents early and often.
 It's better to report an incident, quickly find a fix, and then close it, rather than allowing it to persist and worsen.
-If a major incident arises, you'll likely need to handle it as a team (see chapter "[Organizing Your Incident Response](#organizing-your-incident-response)").
+If a major incident arises, you'll likely need to handle it as a team (see chapter "[Structuring your incident response](#structuring-incident-responses)").
 You can distinguish a major incident from a minor one if you answer "yes" to any of these questions:

     - Do you need to call in a second team to solve the problem?
     - Is the outage visible to customers?